void

 Literature

-Austria-Hungary is mentioned first time by the author in this way: "and so, at a time when Vienna wished that all the nations of Austria-Hungary would offer to the empire its most exquisite specimens of loyalty and dedication, Doctor Pávek prescribed bromide against Švejk's patriotic enthusiasm.
+Austria-Hungary is first mentioned by the author in this way: "and so, at a time when Vienna wished that all the nations of Austria-Hungary would offer to the empire its most exquisite specimens of loyalty and dedication, Doctor Pávek prescribed bromide against Švejk's patriotic enthusiasm.
 He also recommended that this brave and good former infantryman think no more about the military".

 Background

-With its mixed population Austria-Hungary was vulnerable to internal strife, which was particularly evident in times of crisis.
+With its mixed population, Austria-Hungary was vulnerable to internal strife, which was particularly evident in times of crisis.
 There were also large differences in economic and social development between the various parts of the monarchy.
 The present Czech Republic and Austria had mostly reached an advanced stage of industrial development, whereas the Balkans, parts of Hungary and Galicia were relatively backward agrarian societies with considerable illiteracy.

 The official name in German was Die im Reichsrat vertretenen Königreiche und Länder und die Länder der heiligen ungarischen Stephanskrone.